AIS-Bonn/MeshHashingDTSDF/README.md

 make
 ```

-You might experience some warnings or errors originating from compiling Eigen with cuda.
+You might experience some warnings or errors originating from compiling Eigen with CUDA.
 In that case use a more recent Eigen version (>= 3.3.9).

+## Usage
 The main program is called `reconstruction` and can be found under `bin/`.
 The program is controlled by the config file `config/args.yml` and accompanying dataset config specified by
 the `dataset_type` field.
 E.g. `dataset_type: 3` corresponds to the config file `config/TUM3.yml` for datasets in the TUM fr3 format.